danobi/dxuuu.xyz/src/barebones-website.md

 Lastly, I wanted writing to be as hassle-free and minimally invasive as possible.
-This meant I did not want to figure out how [Jekyll](https://jekyllrb.com/) or [Hugo](https://gohugo.io/) or whatever- have-you.
+This meant I did not want to figure out how [Jekyll](https://jekyllrb.com/) or [Hugo](https://gohugo.io/) or whatever- have-you works.
 Now, I understand that those tools exist for specific reasons, but all I wanted was (say it with me) **a barebones website**.

 In other words, I wanted something that would be simple, straightforward, and portable.